 "Any aspect of the choice architecture that alters people's behaviour in a predictable way without forbidding any options or significantly changing their economic incentives.
 To count as a mere nudge, the intervention must be easy and cheap to avoid.
 Nudges are not mandates.
 Putting fruit at eye level counts as a nudge.
 Banning junk food does not."

-A SIMPLE PROCESS.
+A SIMPLE NUDGE DESIGN PROCESS.

 The founders of the EAST Framework, the Behavioral Insights Team (also known as the original ‘Nudge Unit’), recommend the following process to apply the EAST Framework: